BetaCarinae-lab/noodle/README.md

 # NOODLE

 **Noodle** is an experimental programming language currently under development.
-The goal of the project is to explore a language design that is both performant and low-level, while maintaining a concise and expressive syntax.
+The goal of the project is to explore a language design that is performant and easy to set up anywhere, while maintaining a concise and expressive syntax.
 Its syntax is inspired by elements of **Rust** and **JavaScript**.
 Which it is written in

 ## Warning